 This research was supported by a grant from the Baden-Würrtemberg xxx (BW-FIT) as part of the “Information at Your Fingertips” partnership.
 We wish to thank the following researchers for their help testing the system with a wide variety of hardware and application scenarios: Werner König, Joachim Bieg, Harald Reiterrer, Oliver Deussen, xxx, Berlin group.

-This research was supported by National Institutes of Health Grants EY-12345 (J.Q.S), EY-678910 (JJJ).
-The acknowledgements should contain a statement on commercial relationships, like the following.

 Commercial relationships: none.